Random Variables - Continuous

 The graph for Z is a symmetrical bell-shaped curve:

-Usually we want to find the probability of Z being between certain values.
+We usually want to find the probability that Z lies between two values.

 Example: P(0 < Z < 0.45)